-7.3.1 Conduct testing such that there are no other vehicles, highway furniture, obstructions, other objects or persons protruding above the test surface that may give rise to abnormal sensor measurements within a lateral distance of 3.0m to either side of the test path and within a longitudinal distance of 30m ahead of the VUT when the test ends (Figure 4).

-7.3.2 Test areas where the VUT needs to pass under overhead signs, bridges, gantries or other significant structures are not permitted.
+- 7.3.1 Conduct testing such that there are no other vehicles, highway furniture, obstructions, other objects or persons protruding above the test surface that may give rise to abnormal sensor measurements within a lateral distance of 3.0m to either side of the test path and within a longitudinal distance of 30m ahead of the VUT when the test ends (Figure 7-2). - 7.3.2 Test areas where the VUT needs to pass under overhead signs, bridges, gantries or other significant structures are not permitted.
+For the entire test, 3m of free surroundings is to be ensured on both sides of the test path of the VUT.

-Figure 4: Free surroundings
+Figure 7-2: Free surroundings